The Blue Kite: Themes

 The film shows a series of patriarchal figures in Tietou's life.
 Each of the fathers somehow offends the party, and each fails to provide a happy life for his family.
 Many symbols are used to show that the party is usurping the father, the mother and the family itself.
 The more the party takes control, the less emotions are shown and the more depressed the characters are.
 The party is also shown reaching out for those who seek to undermine it and no one can escape: not the student, not the ordinary librarian, and not even the soldier who fought for those very ideals.

+Reception

+Roger Ebert gave the film 4/4 stars and included it in his Great Movies collection.
+He wrote that it is “a profoundly political film, but achieves its purpose by indirection.
+It is not so much about China as about human nature.”
+He praised the film's “resolutely human focus.”
+Jonathan Rosenbaum went further, calling it a “masterpiece” and drawing attention to how it weaves together “mordant tragicomedy of contemporary Chinese history with the morality and hopeful endurance of the mother.”

+Kenneth Turan of the Los Angeles Times called the film “of all the remarkable films to have come out of China over the past few years... the most authentic, the most accessible and, finally, the most powerful.”
+He also singled out its “daring politically and quietly shattering emotionally” quality.
+Where Fifth Generation directors, such as Chen Kaige and Zhang Yimou, leaned toward the theatrical, Turan saw Tian Zhuangzhuang taking a quieter, more naturalistic path.

+Scholar Xudong Zhang situated The Blue Kite within post-Tiananmen Chinese cinema’s broader effort to reclaim national memory through personal and familial suffering.
+In Zhang's reading, the film builds “a counternarrative of national trauma and traumatized individual life” through what he called a “visual ontology or mythology of the present.”
+Zhang further stated that the film treats the rhythms of everyday courtyard life as a kind of stable backdrop against which political upheaval crashes.

+The film showed up on several year-end best lists, including those of Turan and Ebert.

 Banned in mainland China

 Because of its content, it was banned in mainland China by the government.